dxos/dxos/docs/docs/guide/getting-started.md

 When the app refreshes, you should now see "Clicked 0 times."

+### Expando for Untyped Data

-`Expando` is a DXOS wrapper class for storing _untyped_ data in ECHO.
+`Expando` is a DXOS wrapper class for storing [untyped data](./react/mutations.md#untyped-mutations) in ECHO.
 An `Expando` is just a plain ol' JavaScript object that you can add fields to and manipulate directly.
-We also offer robust tooling around [typed data](./react/mutations.md#typed-mutations).
+We also offer robust tooling around [typed data](./react/mutations.md#typed-mutations) that we recommend for more complex applications.

 ## Update the Counter

 Let's add a button to update the count of the counter.

-At this point, your `Counter` component should look like this:
+At this point, your `Counter` component should look like this, with a `<button>` added for incrementing the count:

 ```tsx{18-25}
 import { Expando, useIdentity, useQuery, useSpaces } from "@dxos/react-client";